-The maximum amount you can receive from your SBA-approved lender is your monthly average payroll cost in 2019, multiplied by 2.5, up to a maximum of $10 million.
+The maximum amount you can receive from your SBA-approved lender is your monthly average payroll cost in 2019, 2020, or the one year period before the application.
+Multiply it by 2.5, up to a maximum of $2 million.

-If you are a seasonal employer, the monthly average cost will be calculated differently.
-The lender will use a 12-week period beginning either February 15, 2019 or March 1, 2019, and ending June 30, 2019.
+If you are a seasonal employer, the monthly average payroll cost will be calculated differently.
+You can use any 12-week period between February 15, 2019 and February 15, 2020.

 Here’s a full rundown on how to calculate your PPP loan amount.

 How do I apply for a PPP loan?